mika910/SCFG-Net/README.md

 # SCFG-Net
-Official implementation code for SCFG-Net: A Medical Image Segmentation Network Based on Spatial-Channel and Frequency Guided Attention.
+Official implementation code for SCFG-Net: A Spatial-Channel and Frequency-Guided Network for Medical Image Segmentation.
 The full code and details will be made available once the paper is accepted for publication.